 Preparation of Teacher Candidates

 As an NCATE accredited program, the College of Education and its PDS partners are held to the highest level of standards in the preparation of teacher candidates.
-The KSU Professional Development School Partnership (PDS) includes the College of Education, the College of Arts and Sciences, and hundreds of teachers and administrators from schools in eight diverse districts across Kansas.
+The Professional Development School Network (PDS) includes the College of Education, the College of Arts and Sciences, and hundreds of teachers and administrators from schools in eight diverse districts across Kansas.
 Partner districts represent inner city, small-town, and rural learning environments and include elementary, middle, and high schools.
 These PDS partners have been engaged in collaborative and simultaneous K-16 reform, including efforts to address social justice and educational equity, since 1989.
 Currently, the COE math education faculty, the Department of Mathematics, and CIMA have developed a proposal to the National Science Foundation (NSF) for the development of culturally responsive math instruction strategies, which include extensive professional development for Kansas’s math teachers.
 The college also spearheaded a Louis Stokes Alliances for Minority Participation (LS-AMP) proposal to NSF.
 This pipeline grant will promote the recruitment, retention and graduation of underrepresented minorities in STEM.
 The strength of this proposal resides in the robust, longstanding partnerships the college has with three Hispanic Serving Institutions in southwestern Kansas (Dodge City CC, Garden City CC, and Seward County CC); as well as the new, dynamic partnership with Donnelly College, a highly diverse, urban, commuter college in Kansas City, KS.

 The college's Military/Veteran Educational Initiative began in 2012 to merge departmental and programmatic activities into a college-wide framework for preparing educators to serve military personnel, veterans and their families in educational settings.
 This initiative includes plans to (1) provide professional development for faculty and graduate students; (2) develop courses and/or pedagogical adaptations to address military/veteran/family issues; and (3) develop a research agenda to contribute to the knowledge base related to working with military personnel, veterans, and K-12 students and their families.
 This is a critical need as military students and families tend to be highly diverse, transient, and from lower SES backgrounds that historically create unique challenges in schools.
 The college is committed to preparing educators and administrators to understand and address these challenges effectively.
 For example, 3 of the 4 schools on Ft.
 Riley are involved in the PDS partnership.
 Therefore, College of Education pre-service students have the opportunity to participate in field practicums on post, gaining rich experiences working with military connected students.